stm32-hotspot/ultralytics/examples/YOLOv8-STEdgeAI/README.md

 # YOLOv8 for STM32

-This repository provides a collection of pre-trained and quantized yolov8 models.
+This repository provides a collection of pre-trained and quantized yolov8 and yolo11 models.
 These models are compatible with STM32 platforms, ensuring seamless integration and efficient performance for edge computing applications.

 ## Benefits ✨
 - Offers a set of models compatible with STM32 platforms and stm32ai-modelzoo.